Industrial school (Ireland)

 Today in the Republic of Ireland, children may still be detained in protective custody.
-The nomenclature has changed from "industrial schools" and "reformatory schools" to "Children Detention Schools".
-There are five such institutions in the State.
+The nomenclature has changed from "industrial schools" and "reformatory schools" to "children detention schools".
+There are five such institutions in the state.
 The equivalent institution in Northern Ireland is the Juvenile Justice Centre at Rathgael, near Bangor.
-It is now Northern Ireland's only children's detention centre following the closure of St Patrick's in Belfast and Lisnevin in Millisle (formerly known as Training Schools).
+It is now Northern Ireland's only children's detention centre following the closure of St Patrick's in Belfast and Lisnevin in Millisle (formerly known as training schools).

 History

-The first Industrial School in Ireland was set up by Lady Louisa Conolly in Celbridge, Co.
-Kildare, where young boys learnt woodwork and shoe making skills as well as other trade skills.
+The first industrial school in Ireland was set up by Lady Louisa Conolly in Celbridge, County Kildare, where young boys learnt woodwork and shoe making skills as well as other trade skills.